kokojnr/london-bike-weather/README.md

 ﻿# London Bike & Weather Data Pipeline

-This repository contains an end-to-end ELT data pipeline that ingests public London Bike safety data and real-time weather information, processes it using Apache Spark, and loads it into a Google Cloud BigQuery data warehouse for analysis.
+An automated data engineering pipeline that ingests real-time bike station data from TfL and weather data from OpenWeatherMap, processes it using Apache Spark, and loads it into a Google Cloud BigQuery data warehouse for analysis.

 ## Project Architecture

 The architecture diagram below illustrates how components interact, highlighting the separation of orchestration (Airflow), compute (Spark), and storage (GCP).

-**Important Architecture Note:** This pipeline is optimized to run locally on **Intel/amd64** processors.
+**Important Architecture Note:** This pipeline is optimized to run locally on Docker container.
 The configurations below ensure that Airflow and Spark operate efficiently on this specific chip architecture.

 ### London Bike & Weather Pipeline Architecture
 <img width="2816" height="1536" alt="London Bike Architecture" src="https://github.com/user-attachments/assets/840d7d4a-297f-4a97-a616-4c7234fc18a2" />